 Enjoy your destination when you get there: my writing GPS may have been wonky, but I managed to hit 50,000 plus words on day 22.
 My progress bar on the official website turned from blue to green.
 I did a little jig and gave myself a round of applause.
 I’d be getting that PDF certificate in which I could write in my name and hang on my wall.
 I’d met my goal.
 I took a deep breath… and decided to stop writing.

-Since NaNoWriMo ended, I’ve found new energy for my other writing projects.
-I don't know yet if I’m a better writer for the experience, but I’m okay with that.
-What I do know, is that I can commit and I can get a story onto the page.
+After doing NaNoWriMo, I found new energy for my other writing projects.
+I don't know yet how much better I am as writer for the experience but I’m okay with that.
+What I did discover is that I can commit and I can get a story onto the page.